home-assistant/home-assistant.io/source/_integrations/thread.markdown

 #### Home Assistant

 The Thread support on these devices is in experimental state.
-Out of the box, they runs Zigbee, not Thread.
+Out of the box, they run Zigbee, not Thread.

 - [Home Assistant Yellow](/yellow/).
-Follow this procedure to [enable Thread](https://yellow.home-assistant.io/procedures/enable-thread/).
+Follow this procedure to [enable Thread on Yellow](https://yellow.home-assistant.io/procedures/enable-thread/).
 - [Home Assistant SkyConnect](/skyconnect/) USB stick.
-Follow this procedure to [enable Thread](https://skyconnect.home-assistant.io/procedures/enable-thread/).
+Follow this procedure to [enable Thread on SkyConnect](https://skyconnect.home-assistant.io/procedures/enable-thread/).

 #### Google